Obayaa/alx-zero_day/README.md

-My first readme
-Updating a raedme file from the github UI is a thing of fun
+My first readme.
+Updating a readme file from the github UI is a thing of fun